freeCodeCamp/guide/README.md

 ### Attribution

 To minimize the potential for plagiarism and maintain integrity in these guides, it is important to give credit where necessary.
-Any material quoted, or used directly and unchanged, from source material should include a citation.
+Any material quoted, or used directly and unchanged, from source material should be wrapped in quotation marks and be adequately cited.
+Material that is not a direct quote but is still paraphrased from a different resource should also be cited.
 You can create superscript numerals to mark content that is cited using `<sup></sup>` tags.
 Like so: <sup>1</sup>

 Then, at the bottom of your article, place a `### Sources` heading and include all of your citations numbered to correspond with your marks above: